lunit-io/ocelot23algo/README.md

 ```
 Each cell prediction requires the following information:

 * `name`: cell patch identifier, which is composed of the keyword `image` followed by the sequential image ID of the cell patch.
-The ID is the same as the one provided by the `DataLoader`, i.e. `pair_id` at `process.py`.
+The ID is the same as the one provided by the `DataLoader`, i.e. `pair_id` variable at `process.py`.
 * `point`: list of three integer, i.e. x, y and class ID.
 * `probability`: confidence score of the predicted cell.